-The battery tray and transmitter base have matching aligning post, contact pins and socket.
+The battery tray and transmitter base have a matching aligning post, contact pins and socket.

-Aligning the contact pins int their receptacles will assure that the contact pin will mate and not get damaged.
+Aligning the post in their receptacles will assure that the contact pin will mate and not be damaged.

 Align the aligning post and lower the transmitter base into the battery tray.